HamptonNorth/gen/readme.md

 2. Create the required directories and file scaffolds by running `node app.js --scaffold`
 3. Edit the `/configs/routes-config.json` to match the route/routes needed
 4. Check the `/configs/routes-config.json` by running `node app.js --validate`
 5. Generate a single route by running `node app.js --route 1` where 1 is the id.
-To run multiple routes e.g. `node app.js 1,2,3 6-9` use a mix off comaa listed ids and/or ranges.
+To run multiple routes e.g. `node app.js 1,2,3 6-9` use a mix off comma listed ids and/or ranges.
 To run all routes uses `node app.js --route all`
 6. Set the database password in `/configs/dbconfig.js`
 7. Test the server and first route (e.g. users in above .env example) using the URL `loacalhost:3005/api/users` The browser should display whatever was set in the `thisRoute.requestresponse`.
 For example: